 There are a variety of mechanisms for downloading OSM data.
 The easiest ones address the challenges by providing a way to filter the tags you want, allowing you to specify the output format, and allowing you to specify a geographic bounding box for the requested data, so you don't retrieve too much.

-In the walkthrough, however, we'll use the OSM download mechanism that is build directly into QGIS.
+In the walkthrough, however, we'll use the OSM download mechanism that is available in QGIS via the OSMDownloader plugin.
 Although this way is a little more advanced than the BBBike extract service, it is more immediate and allows greater flexibility for the amount of data and tags selected.

 Downloading OSM data using QGIS